ES-1085/project-plant-boids-ellie-and-finn/README.md

 ## Data

-O'Connor, F 2023, _Title_, College of the Atlantic.
+O'Connor, F 2023, _Eider and Gull Breeding Colony Vegetation in the Gulf of Maine_, College of the Atlantic.

-Hodge, W, Anderson, J 2023, _Title_, College of the Altlantic.
+Hodge, W, Anderson, J 2023, _Acadia National Park Colony Nesting Seabirds_, College of the Altlantic.

 Include a citation for your data here.
 See
 <http://libraryguides.vu.edu.au/c.php?g=386501&p=4347840> for guidance